Internet in Greece: Satellite broadband

+Digital public services

+In 2022, Greece advanced in digitalizing public services, evidenced by an 81% e-government user rate among internet users, surpassing the EU average of 74%.
+However, Greece's scores for digital public services for citizens and businesses were 65 and 74 out of 100, respectively, both below the EU averages of 77 and 84.
+Significant improvements were noted from the previous year, with citizen services increasing by 13 points and business services by 26 points.
+The score for mobile-friendly public services rose to 85, yet it remains below the EU average of 93.
+Access to e-health records in Greece was scored at 61, below the EU average of 72.

 Internet censorship and surveillance

 Greece practices some internet censorship, including the blocking of websites that offer unauthorized online gambling.
+Access to many websites known for redistributing pirated software have also been restricted.

 The constitution provides for freedom of speech and press, and the government generally respects these rights in practice.
 Independent media are active and express a wide variety of views.
 Individuals can criticize the government publicly or privately without reprisal, and the government does not impede criticism.
-However, the law provides for prosecution of individuals who "intentionally incite others to actions that could provoke discrimination, hatred, or violence against persons or groups of persons on the basis of their race or ethnic origin or who express ideas insulting to persons or to groups of persons because of their race or ethnic origin."
+However, the law provides for prosecution of individuals who "intentionally incite others to actions that could provoke discrimination, hatred, or violence against persons or groups of persons on the basis of their race or ethnic origin or who express ideas insulting to persons or to groups of persons because of their race or ethnic origin.".
 In practice the government has never invoked these provisions.
 The law permits any prosecutor to order the seizure of publications that insult the president, offend any religion, contain obscenity, advocate for the violent overthrow of the political system, or disclose military secrets.
 The law provides criminal penalties for defamation, however, in most criminal defamation cases, authorities released defendants on bail pending trial and they served no time in jail.
 The constitution and law prohibit arbitrary interference with privacy, family, home, or correspondence.
 However, NGOs such as the Greek Helsinki Monitor report that authorities do not always respect these provisions in practice.

-On October 28, 2012 police arrested a Greek journalist, Kostas Vaxevanis, for violating personal privacy laws for publishing the "Lagarde List" of more than 2,000 alleged Greek tax evaders with Swiss bank accounts.
+On October 28, 2012, police arrested a Greek journalist, Kostas Vaxevanis, for violating personal privacy laws for publishing the "Lagarde List" of more than 2,000 alleged Greek tax evaders with Swiss bank accounts.
 On November 1, a court acquitted him; prosecutors appealed the verdict, and a re-trial date was pending at the end of 2012.
 In the 2013 re-trial, he was acquitted again.